buffos/go-aade/pdfinvoice/README.md

  - `FONT_PATH`: The path to the fonts directory
  - `LOGO_FILE_PATH`: the path to the logo file (including the file name and extension)

+In the default options struct, we are expecting the following font files:

+	`FONT_PATH`/Roboto-Regular.ttf
+	`FONT_PATH`/Roboto-Bold.ttf

+Font files are not included

 We create a document that holds the required data
 ```go